Esri/developer-support/geotrigger/notify-device-with-php/README.md

 #Send push notification to device with PHP script

 ##About
 At the behest of a customer I created a script to send a push notification running an app using the Geotrigger SDK.
-I struggled mightly to get the script to work.
+I struggled mightily to get the script to work.
 To prevent others from spending many hours trying to accomplish the same thing I have created this sample.

 ##Usage notes
 This script uses Curl.
 While this makes sending POST requests with PHP much easier this also means Curl must be configured on your server.
 You must use a client id and client secret registered to your developers.arcgis.com account to create the token used to access the geotrigger service.
-You must have a device that is registed to receive push notifications that is running an application using the Geotrigger SDK.
+You must have a device that is registered to receive push notifications that is running an application using the Geotrigger SDK.
 Note for the push notification to successfully resolve the application must be running.

 ##How it works:
 The following code snippets show how the code works: